Zaire Province

-Zaire (Zaire, Zaïre, Nzadi) is one of the 18 provinces of Angola.
+Zaire (Zaire, Nzadi) is one of the 21 provinces of Angola.
 It occupies 40,130 km2 in the north west of the country and had a population of 594,428 inhabitants in 2014.
 It is bordered on the west by the Atlantic Ocean, on the north by the Democratic Republic of Congo, on the east by the Uíge Province, and on the south by the Bengo Province.

 History

 The Kongo people (or Bakongo) occupied the valley of the Congo (or Zaire) River in the mid-thirteenth century, and formed the Kingdom of Kongo, which existed from 1390 until 1891 as an independent state, and until 1914 as a vassal state of the Kingdom of Portugal.
 In 1914, the Kongo monarchy was abolished after Portuguese suppression of several revolts.
 From 1885, Portuguese Angola included the District of Congo, which was split in 1919 into the districts of Cabinda and Zaire, respectively north and south of the Congo/Zaire River.

 During the 1961–1974 Angolan War of Independence, a large fraction of the Bakongo fled to the Republic of Zaire.
 Many of these refugees and their offspring returned after the Alvor Agreement recognised Angolan independence.